metio/terraform-provider-k8s/docs/resources/apps_stateful_set_v1.md

 Optional:

-- `max_unavailable` (String) IntOrString is a type that can hold an int32 or a string.
+- `max_unavailable` (Dynamic) IntOrString is a type that can hold an int32 or a string.
 When used in JSON or YAML marshalling and unmarshalling, it produces or consumes the inner type.
 This allows you to have, for example, a JSON field that can accept a name or number.
 - `partition` (Number) Partition indicates the ordinal at which the StatefulSet should be partitioned for updates.
 During a rolling update, all pods from ordinal Replicas-1 to Partition are updated.
 All pods from ordinal Partition-1 to 0 remain untouched.
 This is helpful in being able to do a canary based deployment.
 The default value is 0.